Builds

 Creating a Build

-You can simply build your application by running convox build from the top-level directory:
+Build your application by running convox build from the top-level directory:

 $ convox build